 Composting leaves is a terrific way to recycle and create a nutrient rich garden soil amendment at the same time.
 The benefits of leaf compost are numerous.
-The compost increases the porosity of the soil, raises the fertility, diminishes the strain on landfills and creates a living “blanket” over your plants.
-Learning how to compost leaves just requires a little knowledge on the balance of nitrogen and carbon.
+The compost increases the porosity of the soil, raises the fertility, diminishes the strain on landfills, and creates a living “blanket” over your plants.
+Learning how to compost leaves just requires a little knowledge of the balance of nitrogen and carbon.
 The correct balance will ensure fast composting of leaves for spring time black gold.

 The Benefits of Leaf Compost